Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Conclusion

 \section{Conclusion}

-This work introduced the Cleanfomer, a streaming, array configuration-invariant neural frontend enhancement model for ASR.
+This work introduced Cleanfomer \textemdash a streaming, array configuration-invariant neural enhancement frontend model for ASR.
 Cleanformer, which takes a single channel of raw input and a single channel of enhanced input, showed relative WER improvements often greater than 50\% across SNR levels for simulated and re-recorded data sets in both speech-based and non-speech based noise.
-Improvement increased with the number of microphones used in the array with diminishing returns for each additional microphone.
-There was no adverse impact in the absence of added noise.
+Improvement increased with the number of microphones in the array.
+There was also no adverse impact in clean conditions.
+The model was designed with the assumption that the desired speaker is not present in the noise context, which is expected in the majority of cases.
+We also demonstrate that training the model with a small percentage of utterances where the noise context is not as expected allowed Cleanformer to still achieve some gains when noise context contains the desired speaker.
 The model can be used without regard to the array size or configuration and does not need to be retrained for different arrays.
-The Cleanformer represents a promising alternative architectural direction for combining signal processing and machine learning, demonstrating better applicability to streaming applications than the commonly used mask-steered beamformer.
+Cleanformer represents a promising alternative architectural direction for combining signal processing and machine learning, demonstrating better applicability to streaming applications, like in smart speakers, than the commonly used mask-steered beamformer.
+Future work will focus on extending Cleanformer to more general use cases, like meeting transcriptions and long-form audio where the noise profile is expected to change during the ASR session.